Stability and instability of solitary waves in fractional generalized KdV equation in all dimensions: Introduction

 then the solution $u(x,t)$ to \eqref{EQ:fKdV} with $u(x, 0)= u_0$ satisfies

-\end{theorem} We note that in cases, where the global well-posedness is not yet available, the supremum over all $t \in \mathbb R$ in \eqref{E:stab-conclusion} should read as $t \in (-T_\ast, T^{\ast})$, the maximal time interval of existence of $u$.
+\end{theorem} We remark that in those cases, where the global well-posedness is not yet available, the supremum over all $t \in \mathbb R$ in \eqref{E:stab-conclusion} should be understood as $t \in (-T_\ast, T^{\ast})$, the maximal time interval of existence of the solution $u(t)$.
+To clarify even further, the imposed conditions on the range of $\alpha$ as well as $m$ being integer (i.e., $0< \alpha<2$ and $1<m<\frac{2\alpha}{d}+1$, $m \in \mathbb N$) make our stability result to be valid in dimensions $d=1, 2, 3$ with $\frac{d}{2}<\alpha<2$.
+When the nonlinearity is modified to allow non-integer $m$, Theorem \ref{OrbstabilThm} should still hold; for example, in Remark \ref{remarkstabilianym} below, we can consider an arbitrary $m>1$ and obtain orbital stability for {\it any} arbitrary dimension and dispersion $\alpha\in(0,2)$ (as long as the equation is $L^2$-subcritical).

 The proof of Theorem \ref{OrbstabilThm} is based on the concentration-compactness ideas of Lions \cite{LionsI1984,LionsII1984}, which were developed in the KdV context by Albert \cite{Albert1999} for the equation \eqref{EQ:fKdV}, $1\leq \alpha <2$, $d=1$ and integer $m \geq 2$, and extended by Linares, Pilod and Saut \cite{LinPilodSaut2015} for $0< \alpha<1$, $d=1$, and $m=2$.
-In this work we prove the orbital stability of solitons in a general setting (including higher dimensions), and we stress that our results are independent of the spatial dimension $d\geq 1$.
-One main difficulty that we are faced is the presence of the nonlocal operator $D^{\alpha}$ in several variables.
-We overcome this problem by using commutator estimates and expansions of the operator $D^{\alpha}$, as for example in Proposition \ref{fractionalDeriv}.
-The idea of proof of Theorem \ref{OrbstabilThm} is to study the minimizers of the energy functional \eqref{E:energy} subject to a fixed mass constrain.
-Then the concentration-compactness method gives nearly for free the orbital stability of the set of these minimizers, implying the orbital stability of the solitary waves of \eqref{EQ:fKdV}.
+In this work we prove the orbital stability of solitons in a general setting (including higher dimensions), and we stress that our results are independent of the spatial dimension $d\geq 1$ as long as the conditions $0< \alpha<2$, $1<m<\frac{2\alpha}{d}+1$, $m \in \mathbb N$ are met (i.e., in $d=1,2,3$).
+The idea of proving the Theorem \ref{OrbstabilThm} is to study the minimizers of the energy functional \eqref{E:energy} subject to a fixed mass constrain (the existence of such minimizers is known, see \cite{FLS2016}).
+Then the concentration-compactness technique gives the orbital stability of the set of these minimizers, implying the orbital stability of the solitary waves of \eqref{EQ:fKdV}.
+One major difficulty that we are faced in proving this general result, including in higher dimensions, is the presence of the {\it nonlocal} operator $D^{\alpha}$ in several variables.
+We overcome this issue by carefully using the commutator estimates and expansions of the operator $D^{\alpha}$, as stated in Proposition \ref{fractionalDeriv}.
 Several remarks are due.